MateuszPestka/Project-1/readme.md

 ### **Lighthouse Testing**

-My lighthouse testings highly positive with my desktop reaching 100 on all aspects.
+My lighthouse testings resulted to be highly positive with my desktop reaching 100 on all aspects.

 **Lighthouse Desktop Test**